trinsic-id/v2-sdk/web/README.md

 The build script will generate the proto files by running the `Generate-Proto.ps1` script.
 You can also run this script manually.

 * We use [prettier](https://prettier.io/) for code formatting.
+* Any test marked with `.spec.ts` is used by node AND browser.
+Any test marked with `.test.ts` is only used by node, and can have node-specific functionality.
+* We use the environment variable `TEST_SERVER_NODE_PROTOCOL` to determine which communication protocol node uses for testing.